A sliding-door moment meeting an old Uni friend. Same challenges during a mid career change despite different countries and professions.

 Dee and I used to study together at the library for university exams, long and hard.
 We both worked our vacations to pay our way through university.
 Then, we worked hard to grow our careers.

-Even being used to hard work, we joked we’d underestimated how hard it is to change careers at 40.
+Even being used to hard work, we joked we’d underestimated how hard a mid career change can be.
 There is way more to learn than we ever imagined.
 But that is where the growth happened.
 We pulled on resources we didn’t know we had, learned new skills, and became much more confident.

 Learning new skills, developing your abilities, and stepping into roles you wouldn’t have imagined leads to immense satisfaction.